 I believe in hope.

 Hope is important because dark days are universal.
 We all have them.
 I won’t belittle the human experience by pretending everything is always wonderful.
-But I do believe if there is a glimmer of a chance of that ‘wonder’ is there to be discovered, then isn’t it worth hanging on for one more day, taking one more step?
+But I do believe, if there is a glimmer of a chance that ‘wonder’ is there to be discovered, then isn’t it worth hanging on for, taking one more step?

 I love when a movie truly touches you.
 When you cry with Juno.
 When you laugh and cheer for the family in Little Miss Sunshine.

 Yes.
 I want to tell a good story.
 But more than that.
 I want to touch people’s hearts, touch their lives.

 Kryz Woodhouse lives, works and writes in Launceston, Tasmania.
 When he’s not screenwriting he drives for the local metropolitan bus service.
 He is a keen traveller and kayaker.